open-source-labs/Chronos/examples/kubernetes/README.md

 2. run `npm start` to start npm server.

-3. You should see `🤖 Example app listening on port 1111! chronos_npm_package Server Loaded 🎉` in the terminal.
+3. You should see `Example app listening on port 3000!
+Kubernetes Example Server Loaded` in the terminal.

 ## Deploy the Cluster